Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.8.3

 * Implementation of gpu-pac capability for VDDGFX Offset mode type of AMD GPUs.
+Does not seem to work for negative values.

 ## Development Plans